oncomouse/call-me-maybe/Readme.md

-# Call Me Maybe – Daggy-based, Fantasyland-compliant Maybe
+# Call Me Maybe – Daggy-based, Fantasy Land-compliant Maybe

 ![GIF of "Call Me Maybe" Video](https://media.giphy.com/media/jRfNbVMf2zqZG/giphy.gif)

-This library is an implementation of the Maybe [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type) based on Fantasyland's [daggy](https://github.com/fantasyland/daggy) implementation. [origamitower/folktale](https://github.com/origamitower/folktale) contains a very good implementation of the Maybe type, but it does not implement Fantasyland's [Alt](http://www.tomharding.me/2017/04/24/fantas-eel-and-specification-10/) specification.
+This library is an implementation of the Maybe [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type) based on Fantasy Land's [daggy](https://github.com/fantasyland/daggy) implementation. [origamitower/folktale](https://github.com/origamitower/folktale) contains a very good implementation of the Maybe type, but it does not implement Fantasy Land's [Alt](http://www.tomharding.me/2017/04/24/fantas-eel-and-specification-10/) specification.
 Folktale's libraries are great but they are hard to extend, so I wrote this implementation using the more extensible daggy as the base.

 ## Override Equality